thebracket/gopher23/guide/src/welcome.md

 ## Accessing This Presentation

+This presentation is available at: [https://bfnightly.bracketproductions.com/gopher23/welcome.html](https://bfnightly.bracketproductions.com/gopher23/welcome.html)

+The source code repo (including this guide) is on Github: [https://github.com/thebracket/gopher23](https://github.com/thebracket/gopher23)

+The full version of the class notes are also available: [https://github.com/thebracket/ArdanUltimateRust-5Days](https://github.com/thebracket/ArdanUltimateRust-5Days)

 ## Format for Today

 4 Hours is a long time to sit still!
 We'll take a short break around the end of each hour, so you can stretch your legs and get some water.
 If you get *really* stuck, I'll try and help you during the break.
-Otherwise, Bill is here to help you out--just raise your hand and he'll come over.

-> Please add your name and email address to the sign-in sheet being passed around.
-We'll use it to send you a link to the slides and code after the talk, and enter you into a raffle for a free copy of *Hands-on Rust* or *Rust-Brain Teasers*.